Chapter 28 : 27- A Choice of War

 Dagfinn looked positively alarmed at this threat but seemed to calm down as Naomi burst into the room.
 “There you are you stupid, stupid man!”
 She shrieked as she saw Harry, though he knew Naomi well enough to know that her heart wasn’t really in the abuse.
 “Do you have any idea what you put us all through?
 If you run off on your own like that again, I swear, I will hex your feet to the ground!”
 Harry and the others laughed at Naomi’s rant until Harry heard a voice that really did make his spine shiver.

-“Don’t you ‘Ginny’ me!”
+“Don’t you Ginny me!”
 She shrieked.
 “How dare you run off like that!
 Don’t look at me like that, Potter, Naomi told me what happened!”
-Harry glanced back at Naomi who gave him a ‘You deserve this’ look.
-Harry looked back and was alarmed to see Ginny advance on him, hitting and kissing him in between each insult.
+Harry glanced back at Naomi who gave him a ‘You deserve this’ look before turning back and was alarmed to see Ginny advance on him, hitting and kissing him in between each insult.
 “You stupid,” A smack to the top of his head.
 “Idiotic,” A kiss on the cheek.
 “Senseless,” A blow to his chest “Git!”
 Her face ended up an inch away from his and she pecked him lightly on the lips.

 “You certainly have a way with women, Mr Potter.”
 Lance remarked and both Naomi and Ginny glared at Lance.
 “I mean give the man a break.
-How many people catch a leader of Dark Wizards by left hooking him across the face?”
+How many people catch a Dark Wizard leader by left hooking him across the face?”
 Naomi let out a small snort of laughter.

 “I don’t suppose you know what Akrahn wants to talk about.”
 Harry asked an exhausted Dagfinn.

-“He said he vanted to continue your discussion from the coast.”
+“He said he vanted to continue your discussion from the coast but my Aurors can get no more from him.”
 He replied, his eyes struggling to stay open.

 “Minister, might I suggest you get some rest.
 You’ve been through a lot.”
 Naomi said in a surprisingly contradicting tone to her previous one.
 “I’m sure the rest of your Ministry workers would understand and cope while you got some sleep.”